 Applications for bail may be made at any stage in the criminal process, including:

-• at the police station after arrest and upon being charged;
+• at the police station after being arrested and upon being charged;

 • when an accused is first brought before a bail justice or the Magistrates’ Court;